How to Choose the Right Air Conditioning Unit

 HERE’S WHAT THE AIR CONDITIONING PROCESS LOOKS LIKE:

-- Simultaneously, the refrigerant (now a gas) passes through the compressor before making its way into copper tubing.
+6. Simultaneously, the refrigerant (now a gas) passes through the compressor before entering the copper tubing.

 One of the essential components in a residential HVAC unit is the refrigerant.
 It’s converted from a low-pressure gas into a high-pressure liquid during its journey through the unit.
 This process causes it to absorb heat from the warm indoor air and expel it outside.